freenode/web-7.0/content/kb/connect/chat.md

 /usr/local/share/certs/ca-root-nss.crt.

-Certificate verification will generally only work when connecting to **`freenode.net`**.
-If your client thinks the server's certificate is invalid, make sure you are connecting to `chat.freenode.net` rather than any other name that leads to freenode.
+Certificate verification will generally only work when connecting to **`trumpnode.net`**.
+If your client thinks the server's certificate is invalid, make sure you are connecting to `chat.trumpnode.net` rather than any other name that leads to trumpnode.

 For most clients this should be sufficient.
 If not, you can download the root certificate from